rockgem/Guardian-of-Nature/README.md

-🐾 Guardian of Nature
+🌿 Guardian of Nature
+"A serene blend of nature, introspection, and experimentation — this is not just a game, it's a growing ecosystem."

-An interactive eco-themed game built in Godot Engine Journey through serene landscapes, document your discoveries, and shape nature through experimentation.
+An interactive eco-journal built in Godot Engine, Guardian of Nature invites players to immerse themselves in tranquil environments, document their journey, and manipulate elements of nature through experimentation.
+It’s a meditative experience wrapped in thoughtful design.

-🌟 Overview
-Guardian of Nature is a calm and immersive game experience that blends environmental storytelling, daily journaling, and player-driven experimentation.
-Explore natural zones, record thoughts, and alter the world around you in a sandbox that promotes curiosity and reflection.

-🎮 Gameplay Features
+🎮 Game Highlights
-Interactive Logging System: Track in-game actions and events via a digital journal

-Experiment Zones: Test mechanics that simulate growth, decay, and transformation

-Nature-Focused Mechanics: Inspired by real-world ecosystems and subtle feedback
+📝 Digital Journal — Track daily events, thoughts, and environmental shifts

+🧪 Experiment Zones — Tweak in-game ecosystems with sandbox-style modules

+🌱 Ambient Exploration — Discover nature-themed scenes with rich audio and visuals

-Relaxed Progression: No scores — just personal growth, discovery, and immersion
+🌀 No Scores, No Stress — Just curiosity, discovery, and reflection

-🛠 Built With
-Component	Tech
-Game Engine	Godot 4.x
-Language	GDScript
-Art & Design	Custom pixel/hand-drawn assets
-Audio	Ambient field recordings + procedural sounds Repo License	MIT License
-📁 Folder Structure
+📂 Project Layout
 GuardianOfNature/
-├── scenes/               # Main scenes: menu, logbook, experiment zones ├── scripts/              # Core logic and gameplay handlers ├── assets/
+├── scenes/               # Menus, environments, interaction zones ├── scripts/              # GDScript for game logic, journaling, and mechanics ├── assets/
-│   ├── sprites/
+│   ├── sprites/          # Visual elements (characters, foliage, icons)
-│   ├── audio/
+│   ├── audio/            # Soundscapes, UI sounds, nature FX
-│   └── fonts/
-├── journal_entries/      # Saved logs and observations
+│   └── fonts/            # Custom typefaces for UI and journal ├── journal_entries/      # Player logs and saved experiments
-├── exports/              # Build files (.pck, etc) ├── README.md
+├── exports/              # Game builds (.pck, .exe, etc) ├── LICENSE
-└── LICENSE
+└── README.md
-🚀 How to Play
+🚀 Quick Start
-Clone the repository:
+Clone the repo and get exploring:

 bash
 git clone https://github.com/coderekamplayo/guardian-of-nature.git
+Then launch it in Godot 4.x, open scenes/menu.tscn, and you’re good to go.
+No setup drama.

+💡 Tech Stack
+Role	Tool
-Open the project in Godot 4.x
+Game Engine	Godot 4.x

-Launch the main scene: scenes/menu.tscn

-Explore, journal, experiment — the forest awaits 🌳
+Scripting	GDScript
+Asset Workflow	Custom + Git LFS (optional)
+License	MIT

-📦 Contributions
+🌍 Contributions
-Got ideas for new experiments, nature mechanics, or visual themes?
-Fork away, open a PR, or log issues.
-Let’s grow this forest together 🍃
+This game thrives on fresh ideas — new modules, smarter mechanics, or even journal prompts.
+Fork it, play it, push your insights.
+Let’s nurture this together.

-📄 License
+🔖 License
-This project is licensed under the MIT License — open source and free to evolve.
+Licensed under the MIT License — open for play, study, and expansion.